This seared steak and scallops surf and turf recipe is perfect for a romantic surf and turf for two dinner recipe. It’s easy, decadent, and tasty!

-You can use your favorite cut of beef in this surf and turf recipe, including filet mignon, ribeye, bone-in ribeye, strip steak, or even skirt or hanger steak.
+You can use your favorite cut of beef in this steak and scallops surf and turf recipe, including filet mignon, ribeye, bone-in ribeye, strip steak, or even skirt or hanger steak.
 This recipe assumes a steak that cooks up quickly in a skillet, which is about 3/4 pound and about one or two inches thick.
 You can use a thicker, larger steak that is more amenable to a longer cook time, like a larger sirloin steak or a large bone-in ribeye steak.

 What kind of seafood should you use in surf and turf?